5 ways to automate enterprise shipping

 Not only will your accounting department notice the lower shipping costs, but your customers will too.
 By providing an accurate postage price at the beginning of the shipping process, you eliminate unexpected costs.

 Address errors and rural deliveries can add to extra postage costs that the USPS, FedEx or UPS may add-on afterwards.
 With an automated enterprise shipping solution, your company can be more transparent and pass the savings on to the customer.

 Set reasonable expectations for your company that take soft-dollar, and not just hard-dollar, savings into account.

-4. Share data across your organization
+4. Share data across your entire organization

 The default process for many companies is for individual teams or departments to create and manage their own specific data sets.

 This might make sense in terms of delegating responsibility, but it inevitably leads to a buildup of information silos, where relevant data on clients, customers, shipping costs and other information are kept separate from each other.

 When you’re not sharing that data across departments, you end up spending unnecessary amounts of time and effort on producing redundant data sets – all of which limits how efficient both your teams and new technology investments can truly be.